+The look of Prokletije is due to the intensive glaciations process when glaciers are pushed down from the mountains carving deep valleys that lead closer to the heart of the massif from Grbaja in the west to Ropojana to the east.
 From Gusinje one reaches Grbaja by the way of Dolja village (7km).
-As you approach this valley in front you opens one of the most picturesque views in Montenegro-an idyllic vale of green grass with a stream in its middle and birch woods on its sides, bordered with steep mountains finishing with bare stone peaks.
-To your left rise the Karanfili peaks topped by Veliki vrh (2490m) while on your right are Popadija (2056m) and Volušnica (1876m).
-Grbaja valley is some 3 km long and it slow rises towards the south with three lovely fields opening one after another.
-Apart from its enchanting beauty, Grbaja is also the usual starting point for hikers, because of its couple mountain huts.
+As you approach this valley in front you open one of the most picturesque views in Montenegro, an idyllic vale of green grass with a stream in its middle and birch woods on its sides, bordered with steep mountains finishing with bare stone peaks.
+To your left rise, the Karanfili peaks topped by Veliki vrh (2,490m) while on your right are peaks Popadija (2,056m) and Volušnica (1,876m).
+Grbaja valley is some 3 km long and it slowly rises towards the south with three lovely fields opening one after another.
+Apart from its enchanting beauty, Grbaja is also the usual starting point for hikers, because of its couple of mountain huts.

 Starting from Grbaja all hiking tours are fully marked.
 Before starting you should get a proper map and take a lot of water with you as the upper areas are waterless.
-Continuing southwards from Ali-pasha’s Springs the road follows the Skakavac stream, past the village of Vusanje and slowly enters the valley of Ropojana, squeezed from all sides by high peaks.
+Continuing southwards from Ali-pasha’s springs the road follows the Skakavac stream, past the village of Vusanje, and slowly enters the valley of Ropojana, squeezed from all sides by high peaks.
 If you’re interested in staying longer in this area or are willing to climb some of the peaks it is advisable to report to the border police in their base south of the Vusanje village.

-At the other side of Vusanje one comes to Grlja Watrefall.
-At this spot the Grlja River makes a sudden turn and falls from 15m high into the stone abyss from which chilling spray rises.
+On the other side of Vusanje, one comes to Grlja waterfall.
+At this spot, the Grlja river makes a sudden turn and falls from 15m high into the stone abyss from which chilling spray rises.
 Not far away up the river is another waterfall, but this one is sheltered in the woods and impossible to see from the road.
-However, if you’re walking you will certainly hear its road.
-Just after the waterfall the stream slows down in a place know as Savino oko (“St Sava’s Eye”), where the striking blue water reveals unusually great depth; this is due to a strong that adds much to the stream’s strength.
-Four kilometres further to the south, deeper in the narrowing field of Ropojana, lays the Čemerikino Lake.
-This wild and inaccessible lake disappears in high summer.
+However, if you’re walking you will certainly hear its sound.
+Just after the waterfall, the stream slows down in a place known as Savino oko (Sava’s Eye), where the striking blue water reveals unusually great depth.
+Four kilometers further to the south, deeper in the narrowing field of Ropojana, lays the Čemerikino Lake.
+This wild and inaccessible lake disappears in the summer.
 Note that the Montenegrin- Albanian border lies directly on the other side of the lake.

 Montenegro Hostel Team